sanctumos/cochlea/docs/setup.md

 # Basic Setup Guide

+*Sanctum Cochlea is a fork of the letta-voice experiment, evolved into a comprehensive voice agent platform.*

-This guide covers the initial installation and basic configuration of the Letta Voice project.
+This guide covers the initial installation and basic configuration of Sanctum Cochlea.

 ## Prerequisites